 Individuals with schizophrenia were found to have less functional 5HT2a receptors.
 A gene related to less 5HT2a receptors was linked to schizophrenia.
 This receptor forms complexes with mGlur2, which is thought to be a key to the psychedelic effects.
 Another study showed reduced function of these psychedelic receptor complexes in post-mortem brains of schizophrenic patients.
 They also show reduced 5HT2 receptor binding in the prefrontal cortex.
 Since mGlur2 agonism enhances 5HT2a binding, the reduced binding of 5HT2a may be explained by the reduced number of mGlur2 that are seen in post mortem schizophrenics.
 With less mGlur2, 5HT2a receptors will be less enhanced.
 This could mean they have a lower ability to activate the 5HT2a/psychedelic mechanism, and thus a lower ability to attenuate dynorphin/KOR mediated effects.

 In older studies this is backed up.
 Schizophrenics appear to be less sensitive to LSD and also showed reduced effects from DMT, experiencing a lack of visual effects at doses that worked in non-schizophrenics.
 Glycine-type drugs that can treat schizophrenia through NMDAr enhancement increase serotonin in the prefrontal cortex where 5HT2a receptors are.
 Another study found that low thalamocortical plasticity is modulated by dysfunctional 5HT2a receptors in schizophrenia.
 A major predictor of schizophrenia is low cognitive function.
 Individuals with schizophrenia also show impaired associative learning.
 Psychedelics were found to be cognitive enhancing and increase associative learning ability.
+Upregulation of 5HT2a receptors via inverse agonism is thought to underlie part of the mechanism of certain antipsychotic drugs.
 5HT2a receptor antagonists were able to reduce verbal memory and spatial memory in SSRI pretreated individuals.
 Taken together this could mean that the lower functioning of the 5HT2a receptors may allow un-attenuated dynorphin activity to disrupt cognitive function in schizophrenia, in similar ways that is seen with stress-related cognitive decline.
 Since psychedelics attenuate the effects of dynorphin/KOR, it might be that cognitive impairments related to dynorphin are also attenuated.

 This would include aging, which I recently explored on a post about Alzheimer’s and Psychedelics.
 Curiously, the brains of schizophrenics were found to be 8 years older than their true age.
 Another study revealed mGlur2 loss to correlate with age, rather than schizophrenia diagnosis.
 5HT2a receptors are also lost with age.
 Also, when dynorphin producing genes are removed from mice, age-related loss of mGlur1 was attenuated, along with age-related cognitive decline.
 Somehow dynorphin activity leads to the loss mGlur1 in aging, so perhaps dynorphin may be implicated in the loss of mGlur2 that is seen in aging as well.
 The loss of mGlur2 with aging would mean that 5HT2a binding decreases, allowing dynorphin’s effects to increase, in what seems to be a vicious cycle.
 This might provide a model for cognitive aging as a dynamic between serotonin, dynorphin, and glutamate.
 In the case of schizophrenia, it may explain some of the accelerated aging.